I am presently available for coaching live, low stakes cash game players.

 In almost all cases, we will start with theory and focus on concepts rather than hand histories.

-The hourly model does not work for me and probably not for you.
+The hourly model does not work for me and might not for you.
 Poker ideas take time to resonate and develop.
 If a mentor is what you need, you will likely have many questions and not want to feel pressured to squeeze them into an hour of my time or your time.

 Lastly, students will be given access to a group chat which we use for study, support and group discussion.